TeslaCloud/flux-ce/readme.txt

 Flux is a roleplay framework designed with performance and convenience in mind.

 For more info or technical support, please visit our forums: http://teslacloud.net/

-BY USING FLUX YOU AGREE TO THE TERMS AND CONDITIONS LISTED IN THE LICENSE.TXT FILE (FOUND IN THE SAME FOLDER AS README.TXT IN FLUX'S REPOSITORY).
-PLEASE READ THE LICENSE BEFORE USE.
-IF YOU DO NOT AGREE TO THE TERMS AND CONDITIONS, PLEASE REMOVE ANY COPIES OF FLUX FROM YOUR COMPUTER.